 F1 test driver Alexander Rossi

 is looking to switch to America's premier open wheeler series Indycar for 2015.
-Although Californian, the 23-year-old has risen through the European racing ranks over the past six years, including in Formula BMW
+Although Californian, the 23-year-old has risen through the European racing ranks over the past six years, including in Formula BMW, the Renault

 world series and finally GP2.